tiprankstipranks

 Our results of operations fluctuate on a seasonal basis.

-Our results of operations vary from period to period based upon the quantity and quality of the motion pictures that we show in our theatres.
+Our results of operations vary from period to period based upon the quantity and quality of the motion pictures that we show in our theaters.
 The major film distributors generally release the films they anticipate will be most successful during the summer and holiday seasons.
 Consequently, we typically generate higher revenue during those periods.
-In our Latin American markets, while Hollywood content has similar release dates as in the U.S., the local holidays and seasons vary.
-The unexpected emergence of a successful film during other periods or the failure of an expected success at a key time could alter this seasonality trend.
+In our Latin American markets, while Hollywood content has generally similar release dates as in the U.S., local holidays and seasons vary.
+The unexpected emergence of a successful film during other periods or the failure of an expected success at a key time could impact this seasonality trend.
 Due to the dependency on the success of films released from one period to the next, results of operations for one period may not be indicative of the results for future periods.

 Tech & Innovation